-If you have been selling on Amazon Marketplace for quite sometime now, then you would have been familiar of its advertising program.
+If you have been selling on Amazon Marketplace for quite some time now, then you would have been familiar with its advertising program.
 However, they recently launched their dynamic ASIN optimization exclusively for Sponsored Brands.
 Ever wondered what it is or took some time reading about it to improve sales?
-If no, then here is a detailed article explaining everything about it.
+If not, then here is a detailed article explaining everything about it.

 So, let’s get started.